Covering point-sets with parallel hyperplanes and sparse signal recovery: Covering convex sets by parallel planks

 \section{Covering convex sets by parallel planks}

-Let $M$ be a convex compact set in~$\real^n$.
+In this section, we discuss a connection of our hyperplane covering questions with the classical Tarski plank problem.
+Let $M$ be a nonempty convex compact set in~$\real^n$.
 Its width $w(M)$ is defined to be the smallest distance between two parallel supporting hyperplanes to~$M$.
 A plank~$P$ in~$\real^n$ is a strip of space between two parallel hyperplanes and its width $h(P)$ is the distance between them.
 The classical conjecture of Tarski~\cite{tarski}, proved by Bang~\cite{bang1}, \cite{bang2} asserts that if a finite collection of planks $P_1,\dots,P_k$ covers $M$ then

 The simplest such covering is by parallel planks.
 But what if we want to cover $M$ by a collection of parallel planks which misses a prescribed collection of points inside of~$M$: how wide can such planks be?
 We prove the following observation.